In need of an experienced criminal attorney?

 What Counties of Texas do you handle Set Asides:

-This office handles Set Asides (Judicial Clemency) all over the state of Texas.
-Note that we also handle sealing and expunctions of records in every county of Texas.
+This office handles Early Release, Set Asides (Judicial Clemency) and Sealing Records all over the state of Texas.

 Excerpt of relevant law:

-For your information the following is an excerpt from the pertinent statute (Code of criminal procedures, Article 42.12, section 20):
+For your information the following is an excerpt from the pertinent statute (Code of criminal procedures, Article 42A.701 (formerly Article 42.12, section 20):

-“the judge may set aside the verdict or permit the defendant to withdraw the defendant’s plea, and shall dismiss the accusation, complaint, information or indictment against the defendant, who shall thereafter be released from all penalties and disabilities resulting from the offense or crime of which the defendant has been convicted or to which the defendant has pleaded guilty, except that:
+(f) If the judge discharges the defendant under this article, the judge may set aside the verdict or permit the defendant to withdraw the defendant’s plea.
+A judge acting under this subsection shall dismiss the accusation, complaint, information, or indictment against the defendant.
+A defendant who receives a discharge and dismissal under this subsection is released from all penalties and disabilities resulting from the offense of which the defendant has been convicted or to which the defendant has pleaded guilty, except that:

-(1) proof of the conviction or plea of guilty shall be made known to the judge should the defendant again be convicted of any criminal offense; and
+(1) proof of the conviction or plea of guilty shall be made known to the judge if the defendant is convicted of any subsequent offense; and

-(2) if the defendant is an applicant for a license or is a licensee under Chapter 42, Human Resources Code, the Health and Human Services Commission may consider the fact that the defendant previously has received community supervision under this article in issuing, renewing, denying, or revoking a license under that chapter.
+(2) if the defendant is an applicant for or the holder of a license under Chapter 42, Human Resources Code, the Department of Family and Protective Services may consider the fact that the defendant previously has received community supervision under this chapter in issuing, renewing, denying, or revoking a license under Chapter 42, Human Resources Code.

 If you wish to read the full statute/law you can link to: